Fxby16/Spotify-Music-Downloader/README.md

     python3 spotifydownloader.py
     ```

+2. Follow the prompts:
-2. The program will ask for a Spotify URL.
-Paste any Spotify URL (can be an album, playlist, or track).
+    - **Spotify URL**: Paste any Spotify URL (can be an album, playlist, or track).
+    - **Concurrent Searches**: Enter the number of concurrent searches.
+(Note: Setting this number too high may cause your PC to crash.)
+    - **Concurrent Downloads**: Enter the number of concurrent downloads.
+(Note: Setting this number too high may cause your PC to crash.)
+    - **Output Folder**: Choose the destination folder for the downloaded tracks.

+3. The program will start downloading the tracks.

 ## Disclaimer
 Downloads might not work due to YouTube and Spotify updates.
 In this case, open an issue and I'll fix it.